Industry Insights

 But as audiences splinter across devices and platforms, even the strongest campaigns can miss people who aren’t scrolling when you need them to be.

-That’s one of the ways Connected TV (CTV) can help fill the gaps between reach, attention, and long-term impact—offering a premium, brand-safe environment where your message lands on the biggest screen in the house.
+That’s where CTV advertising helps fill the gap between reach, attention, and long-term impact.
+Connected TV offers a premium, brand-safe environment where your message lands on the biggest screen in the house.

-In this guide, we’ll break down 12 of the biggest benefits CTV brings to the table—and how adding it to your mix can help you reach new audiences, build credibility, and get more out of every campaign.
+In this guide, we’ll break down 12 of the biggest benefits of CTV advertising and how adding it to your mix can help you reach new audiences, build credibility, and strengthen performance across channels.

 Why CTV Advertising is Gaining Momentum

-CTV has emerged as a go-to experimental channel, particularly for brands trying to reach audiences they’re missing elsewhere.
-As more households cut the cord and shift to on-demand, ad-supported streaming, CTV gives advertisers a way to show up on the biggest screen in the house—without the high price tag (or associated guesswork) of traditional broadcast channels.
+CTV advertising has emerged as a go-to channel for brands looking to reach audiences they are missing elsewhere.
+As more households shift to on-demand, ad-supported streaming, CTV gives advertisers access to premium inventory without the traditional barriers of broadcast buying.

-Top 12 Benefits of CTV Advertising for SMBs
+Top 12 Benefits of CTV Advertising for Local Businesses and Small Brands & Agencies

 Let’s take a look at 12 specific ways CTV advertising can support your broader marketing goals and help you reach the right audience more effectively.